 OUTREMONT — Devotees of celebrated Syrian food destination Damas needn’t go far to find a more casual take on the Montreal fine dining staple.
-The team behind the Van Horne restaurant opened a street food counter (with no seating), called Folfol, across the street at the end of March, selling burgers made with sujok-spiced beef, quail eggs, raw sheep cheese, and tomato jam; roasted lamb shoulder shawarma with biwaz, grilled tomatoes, tahini, and pomegranate molasses wrapped in saj, a thin Syrian flatbread; and eventually, more sandwiches.
-Otherwise, Folfol is serving up a number of takeout-friendly favourites from the Damas repertoire, including a wide range of its hot and cold mezzes.
+The team behind the Van Horne restaurant opened a street food counter (with no seating) across the street at the end of March.
+Folfol sells burgers made with sujok-spiced beef, quail eggs, raw sheep cheese, and tomato jam; roasted lamb shoulder shawarma with biwaz, grilled tomatoes, tahini, and pomegranate molasses, wrapped in saj, a thin Syrian flatbread; and more sandwiches.
+Otherwise, Folfol is serving up several takeout-friendly favourites from the Damas repertoire, including a wide range of its hot and cold mezze.

-Folfol is open for takeout Tuesday to Sunday, from 4 to 9 p.m., at 1208 Avenue Van Horne.
+Folfol is open for takeout Tuesday through Sunday, from 4 to 9 p.m., at 1208 Avenue Van Horne.
 Delivery is available via DoorDash.

 Chanthy Yen: Cuisine Pancanadienne is now open at Time Out Market Montreal (705 Ste-Catherine Street West).

 WEST ISLAND — After expanding to Laval in 2019, St-Léonard mainstay and Italian community hub Café Milano has now opened a third location, in Pointe-Claire.
 Expect all the same panini, cannoli, and espresso that earned it praise at the original.

 Café Milano’s West Island location, at 46F Brunswick Boulevard, is open daily at 7 a.m.
 It closes at 1 a.m.
 Sunday to Thursday, and 2 a.m.
 Fridays and Saturdays.